Schlomon/Vaadin-MozillaDeepSpeech/README.md

 *Note: the actual recognition is done by the node.js server.
-It might be better to make the recognition itself in Java, which would lower bandwidth usage and latency.
-However, right now I have neither enough time nor enough interest for doing so.
-Though i would be glad to link to such a project.*
+It would be better to make the recognition itself in Java, which would lower bandwidth usage and latency.*